Mon-Fri 9:00 - 17:00

 Date of Birth: The dates of birth of all purchasers.

-Photo Identification: Two pieces of photo identification will be required for each purchaser, such as a driver’s license and passport.
+Photo Identification: Each purchaser will need two pieces of photo identification, such as a driver’s license and passport.
 A health card is not accepted as photo identification.

 Name of the Mortgage Lender: The name of the mortgage lender will be required.
 According to the mortgage agreement, the real estate lawyer will ensure the lender will have a valid mortgage on the property.